 - 1. Departments and office staff take care of facilities provided to them. - 2.
 Instructions are displayed for the proper use infrastructure facilities. - 3.
 The technical staff looks after ICT facilities.
 For major problems, the college has AMC with the local service provider. - 4.
 The support staff having technical and mechanical skills look after the day to day maintenance of infrastructure. - 5.
-Students carefully use main instruments and hazardous chemicals under the supervision of the teaching or non-teaching faculty. - 6.
-Fire extinguishers are placed in appropriate places, and they are refilled periodically.
-For library books and office, document preservation periodic paste control is carried out. - 7.
-An external electrician takes care of electric fittings and wiring periodically. - 8.
-For maintaining aesthetic value of proper campus landscaping of available free land is carried out by extensive potting practice - 9.
-For drinking water supply the college has installed water purifiers and coolers which are maintained by the support staff.
+Students carefully use main instruments and hazardous chemicals under the supervision of the teaching or non-teaching faculty.

+periodically.
+For library book paste control is carried out. d in appropriate places, and they are refilled as and office, document preservation periodic An external electrician ta periodically. akes care of electric fittings and wiring available free land is carried value of proper campus landscaping of out by extensive potting practice he college has installed water purifiers and coolers which are maintained d by the support staff.
+File Description Document